EliahKagan/subaudit/README.md

   [uses on 3.7](#compatibility)).

 - [**David Vassallo**](https://github.com/dmvassallo), for reviewing pull
-  requests about testing audit hooks in [a project we have collaborated on](https://github.com/dmvassallo/EmbeddingScratchwork), which helped me to recognize what kinds of usage were more or less clear and that it could be good to have a library like subaudit; and for coauthoring the
+  requests about testing using audit hooks in [a project we have collaborated on](https://github.com/dmvassallo/EmbeddingScratchwork), which helped me to recognize what kinds of usage were more or less clear and that it could be good to have a library like subaudit; and for coauthoring the